TTC Hits Market Capitalization of $9.12 Million (TTC)

-TTC (CURRENCY:TTC) traded 3.1% lower against the U.S. dollar during the 24 hour period ending at 19:00 PM ET on May 9th.
-One TTC coin can now be bought for $0.0205 or 0.00000191 BTC on cryptocurrency exchanges including Bibox, BitForex, IDEX and Upbit.
-During the last week, TTC has traded 7.8% lower against the U.S. dollar.
-TTC has a market capitalization of $9.12 million and approximately $67.00 worth of TTC was traded on exchanges in the last 24 hours.
+TTC (CURRENCY:TTC) traded 3.1% lower against the U.S. dollar during the 1 day period ending at 13:00 PM E.T. on May 12th.
+TTC has a total market cap of $9.12 million and $67.00 worth of TTC was traded on exchanges in the last day.
+During the last seven days, TTC has traded 7.8% lower against the U.S. dollar.
+One TTC coin can currently be bought for approximately $0.0205 or 0.00000191 BTC on exchanges including BitForex, Bittrex, IDEX and Bibox.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.